The metal under a crown is showing

 Left untreated, cavities beneath crowns can penetrate deep into a tooth, hurting the root.
 When this happens, the tooth may need a root canal or, in some cases, the tooth may require removal.

-Once a cosmetic dentist finds a ceramist to partner with, the dentist can offer gorgeous restorations to patients.
+Once a cosmetic dentist finds a ceramist to partner with, the team can offer gorgeous restorations to patients.
 You should know that when it comes to restorations, you will pay more for a great product.
 A master ceramist will invest in quality materials and spend more time making a restoration.

-With all you now know, it’s time to find a dentist who can transform your smile.
-Fortunately, you’re equipped with the knowledge to do so.
 For excellent looks in a dental crown and optimal life span, you need a talented, respected cosmetic dentist.
 It’s important to trust your dentist with your smile and oral health.

 Dr. James Fondriest has spent years developing his skill as a cosmetic dentist, as well as his eye for esthetics.
 He offers comprehensive restorative dental care.
 Dr. Fondriest is also known in professional circles as a speaker, educator, and author.